Frequently Asked Questions

 Can I visit the ASC Store?

-To visit the store in person, you must call in advance to schedule an appointment toll-free in U.S. at (800) 448-0145 or at (323) 969-4333.
+Due to Covid-19, our store is not currently open to the general public.
+To visit the store in person in the future, you must call in advance to schedule an appointment toll-free in U.S. at (800) 448-0145 or at (323) 969-4333.
 Appointments are made during regular business hours only: 09:00 AM - 05:00 PM (PST), Monday-Friday.
 You can also place orders online at our store at any time, by telephone during business hours, and by fax at (323) 876-4973.
 We accept U.S. checks and money orders, Visa, Mastercard, AMEX and Discover.
 We do not accept foreign checks or money orders in foreign currency.

 Are American Cinematographer and ICG Magazine the same thing?

 No, we are two separate entities.
-American Cinematographer is published by the American Society of Cinematographers, whereas ICG is published by the International Cinematographers Guild, a labor union that includes cinematographers, other camera crew, unit still photographers and publicists.
+American Cinematographer is published by the American Society of Cinematographers, whereas ICG is published by the International Cinematographers Guild Local 600, a labor union that includes cinematographers, other camera crew, unit still photographers and publicists.

 If I don’t subscribe to American Cinematographer, do I have to pay to access your online content?